ignatiusmb/mauss.dev/workspace/content/routes/posts/strength-from-within/+article.md

 > emotions cannot be selectively muted, they are felt in their entirety or not at all. people who are emotionally numb are disconnected from their feelings and don't feel anything deeply. while this numbness may protect them from negative emotions, it also robs them of the capacity to foster positive ones like resolve.

-being disciplined means cultivating resolve on a daily basis. capture mental snapshots of the moments when you feel most driven and resolute, and use them as fuel for your willpower. start with small or easy tasks that you can do consistently, something that won't be emotionally taxing or overwhelming. visualize resolve as your inner fire, a small flame that you stoke daily until it grows and blazes brightly. through that cultivation, you will gain the required emotional energy to carry you forward.
+this seems like a contradiction: how can *consistency* be built on something that *fluctuates*? the key is that discipline is not just *having* the emotion of resolve; it is the *practice* of cultivating and recalling it. **this practice involves capturing** mental snapshots of the moments when you feel most driven and resolute, and **using** them as fuel for your willpower.

+start with small or easy tasks that you can do consistently, something that won't be emotionally taxing or overwhelming. visualize resolve as your inner fire, a small flame that you stoke daily until it grows and blazes brightly. through that cultivation, you will gain the required emotional energy to carry you forward.

 ## purpose

-*raison d'être*, what is the purpose of life? \
-there isn't a universal one — only the meaning we choose to make.

 unfortunately, finding purpose is hard these days. most of us are too busy with our daily lives to even think about it, often overwhelmed by external distractions that leave us with a sense of meaninglessness. as life becomes meaningless, we start to seek external sources for quick dopamine rushes, we become so accustomed to instant gratification that we end up externalizing our attention.